 As the report says, “The legal profession cannot continue to pretend that lawyers operate in a vacuum, surrounded and aided only by other lawyers, or that lawyers practice law in a hierarchy in which only lawyers should be owners.
 Nonlawyers are instrumental in helping lawyers deliver legal services, and they bring valuable skills to the table.”

 How Does Law on Call Fit in to Arizona Legal Reform?

-Law on Call has submitted an application for an Alternative Business Structure in Arizona.
-We’re thrilled (to say the least) about the possibility of providing our low-cost and accessible legal services in the Grand Canyon State.
+Law on Call’s application to operate as an Alternative Business Structure in Arizona was recently approved!
+We’re thrilled (to say the least) and hope to begin providing our low-cost and accessible legal services in the Grand Canyon State soon.

 Is Arizona the Only State Pursuing Legal Industry Reform?